1. Why adult autism is so often missed

 - Depression episodes tied to masking exhaustion or burnout

-See our autistic meltdowns and shutdowns guide and autism and anxiety guide.
+See our meltdowns and shutdowns guide, autism and anxiety guide, RSD guide, and alexithymia guide.

 - Exhaustion after social events that other people seem to enjoy